 Container storage

-The bootc project uses ostree and specifically the ostree-rs-ext Rust library which handles storage of container images on top of an ostree-based system.
+The bootc project uses ostree and specifically the ostree-rs-ext Rust library which handles storage of container images on top of an ostree-based system for the booted host, and additionally there is a containers/storage instance for logically bound images.

 Architecture